HIVE-ResearchGroup/OpenXR_Varjo_Template/Assets/README.md

 ### How to switch between headsets
 To make sure the transition goes well, make sure that there is no headset running (plugged off the computer/electricity) and SteamVR and/or Varjo Base are closed.
 Then, go to Project Settings under XR Plug-in Management and check the needed SDK for your device.
 Even if that might not change a lot: Make sure to first uncheck the already ticked checkbox first.

+- <bold>Vive</bold>: First, go to SteamVR -> Settings -> Developer -> Set SteamVR as OpenXR runtime.
+Inside Unity, set the runtime to OpenXR.
+Notice that everytime you'll start another runtime (e.g Varjo) on your system, this setting might change on its own.
+- <bold>Varjo</bold>: Make sure the runtime is set correctly and inside Unity, only the Varjo runtime is selected.

 #### Do not launch the program with both SDKs activated!

 After, go to the deviceManager script and set the "Used Device" setting matching your headset and the already set SDK.
 Now you should be way to go!
 If needed, start SteamVR and/or Varjo Base and plug in your headset.
 If everything is running (and you didn't forget to re-connect your controllers), feel free to start the template!